 On a more patient personal level, here are just some of the reasons why patient advocates are such a vital part of the healthcare world:

 - Patient advocates are able to convey to HCPs patients’ needs if they are unable to do so themselves

 - Patients should not have to act as their own advocate instead, they should get the support from someone who is knowledgeable and able to act in their best interest

 - The patient advocate may be present during appointments to support patients in an active or passive role

 - They can help properly prepare patients for appointments by helping them to process information and prepare questions to ask

 The EAU organises a variety of activities and meetings which may be of interest to patient advocate groups.
 Patient Information encourages groups to participate because these are opportunities to get closer to the sources of information which can directly impact patients.

 The EAU offers patient advocates reduced registration fees.
 To qualify for reduced registration fees, patient advocates/healthcare providers must be professional representatives of patient organisations and have a proof of status (written confirmation from patient advocacy group of membership).

-- Access to the Scientific sessions (Friday, Saturday, and Sunday)
+- Access to the scientific sessions (Friday, Saturday, Sunday)